Sooyeon-Lee/Sooyeon-Lee.github.io/_pages/cv.md

   * Community Informatics Project
     * Worked on designing a mobile ride sharing application that provided local community ride exchange and delivery services and collaborated with researchers at Palo Alto Research Center and Carnegie Mellon University

-* Google, Mountain View, CA May 2019 - Aug.
+* Google, User Experience Research Intern                                  Mountain View, CA May 2019 - Aug.
 2019
-	* User Experience Research Intern
 	* Conducted secondary research to understand inclusive design approach/practice of other re- searchers/industries and identify stakeholders’ needs for the inclusive hardware product design
 	* Analyzed and extended current inclusive hardware design framework and guidelines and created an improved version
 	* Designed and delivered an information architecture for making the inclusive hardware design guidelines actionable for hardware product managers, designers, and developers